'One Push And That Was It!': Couple Delivers Baby On I-94 Exit In Woodbury

 Once the ambulance arrived, the couple said the first responders let Tim cut the umbilical cord.
 Both Baily and the baby were healthy.

 “You just never know the strength of yourself, your significant other or you as a couple until you’re in that moment,” Baily said.
-“And you definitely come out shining.”MORE NEWS: Mpls.
-City Council Set To Vote On Police Contract, But Some Members Want Delay For Public Input
+“And you definitely come out shining.”MORE NEWS: Teacher In Minnesota Asked To Take Down Ukrainian Flag

 The couple said they had planned to head to the Mother Baby Center on Friday for an induction, but Ariel didn’t seem to want to wait.